vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 }
 ```

 Finally, run the `function` called `clique.finder`.
+This is the main function where you can change its arguments.
 Below we discuss each argument for this function and what they entail.

 ```{}
 clique.finder(exposures = paste0("Taxa.", seq(1,60)), outcome = "outcome",  iterations = 500, validation = 0.4,